brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 :::

-:sd[Notes: Show written by Darlene Netcoh and Greg Delott.
-The volcano and senior lines part actually were done before the regular halftime show because we ran out of time before the game :sd[because the football players took too long with their silly warmups].]
+:script-note[Show written by Darlene Netcoh and Greg Delott.
+The volcano and senior lines part actually were done before the regular halftime show because we ran out of time before the game [because the football players took too long with their silly warmups].]

 ## Halftime